“I thought about losing weight once, but I don’t like to lose.”

 At the beginning, I was incredibly disciplined.
 I was focused.
 Yet, it couldn’t last.
 When beginning with such dedication and determination, it’s inevitable that you’ll eventually hit a pothole.
 You have to, otherwise you’ll burn yourself out.

-At the beginning, my willpower was phenomenal.
+At the start, my willpower was phenomenal.
 Of course, it’s easy to stay on track when you see almost immediate changes.
 Once the improvements become slight or even nonexistent, it’s natural to waver from the path.
 After months of pushing yourself, you become exhausted, not just physically but mentally as well.

 In the spring, I would never slip; now, I’ll sneak some junk food here and there once or twice in a week.
 The other day, I even had a bowl of Fruity Pebbles — you’ll never see that featured in Men’s Health.
 (Quick aside: living with kids is like food entrapment.
 There are temptations everywhere.
 It doesn’t matter if you don’t buy any of it — the stuff always finds a way into your house.)
 The other night, I made grilled chicken with green beans and tater tots.
 Six months ago, I would’ve sneered at the tots and had more greens; this time, I devoured more than my share.